clojusc/ltest/README.md

 channel about the default test runner for `clojure.test`.
 Most of these relating to the fact that there's not quite enough information presented to maximally assist in debugging ... that one often has to piece things together.
-Thanks to @chris-durbin, who urged an implementation follow-up to make things better, ltest for Clojure is now a thing.
+Thanks to [@chris-durbin][chris-durbin], who urged an implementation follow-up to make things better, ltest for Clojure is now a thing.

 The Clojure ltest test runner was inspired by the